MalayAgr/SteeringWheelAnglePredictor/readme.md

 | **Returns**   |                                                                           |
 | `images`      | `numpy.array`: A 1D numpy array with the flattened image paths            |
 | `labels`      | `numpy.array`: A 1D numpy array with the flattened and shifted labels     |

-"Flattens" the CSV files so that the the three columns containing the three angles become rows in themselves and the steering angle gets repeated for them.
-It also shifts the steering angle for right (subtracting `shift`) and left images (adding `shift`) as all angles are with respect to center image.

-As stated above, the simulator outputs a CSV file where each row has paths to images from three different angles and the steering angle.
-A standard CNN can take as input only one image at a time and therefore, for each row, we are forced to select one of the three angles.
-While a good model can be obtained by randomly selecting any one of the angles, a better model can be obtained by feeding it all the angles.

-Effectively, if your CSV file has `m` rows, the function will give you 1D arrays of size `3m`.

 ##### Example